neoforged/Documentation/docs/blocks/index.md

 ### Breaking a Block

 Breaking a block is a bit more complex, as it requires time.
-The process can be roughly divided into four stages: "initiating", "mining", "actually breaking" and "finishing".
+The process can be roughly divided into three stages: "initiating", "mining" and "actually breaking".

 - When the left mouse button is clicked, the "initiating" stage is entered.
 - Now, the left mouse button needs to be held down, entering the "mining" stage. **This stage's methods are called every tick.**
 - If the "continuing" stage is not interrupted (by releasing the left mouse button) and the block is broken, the "actually breaking" stage is entered.
-- Under all circumstances, no matter if the block was actually broken or not, the "finishing" stage is entered.

 Or for those who prefer pseudocode: